doughgle/doughgle.github.io/content/explainer/docs-as-code-build-pipeline-explained/index.md

 There are 3 ways to build depending on the stage of the workflow:

-1. build and test interactively.
+1. Build and test interactively
 1. Build a branch to get feedback
 1. Build a Release Candidate